The People who make up China

 Spreading into Vietnam and Thailand the Yi people live in the mountainous regions of the southern provinces Yunnan, Sichuan, Guizhou, and Guangxi (in order of number of Yi people).
 The Yi people are also known as 'Lolo ➚'.
 It was in the Ming dynasty that Han Chinese settled native Yi territory in large numbers dividing communities and driving them from the lush valleys into mountainous terrain.
 Local opposition was suppressed by a policy of 'gai tu gui liu ➚' which took power from local chieftains and gave it to Han administrators.
 There are six recognized Yi languages that are mutually incomprehensible.

 Of the ethnic people that live in China it is the Mongols that have had perhaps the greatest historic influence.
 Mongols live in Mongolia (also known as Outer Mongolia) and the Chinese provinces of Inner Mongolia; Xinjiang but also some in Russia and Kazakhstan.
 There are now twice as many Mongolians in China than in the country of Mongolia.
 It is a broad grouping that oversimplifies a lot of historical development and intermingling of different tribes.
+Horse-riding remains central to the culture and it was the use of horses that made the mongol conquests so effective.

 The Mongol (Yuan) Empire spread over not only China but as far as Egypt and with the Mongol empire many people came to settle in China and inter-married.
 The long open land border to the north of China has led to incursions over the centuries and a cause of national insecurity.
 The Great Wall is testament to this threat.
 Many Mongolian follow Tibetan Buddhism, some follow Shamanism and others Islam.